alpine-docker/helm/README.md

 If you need run `kubectl` with `helm` together, please use another image [alpine/k8s](https://github.com/alpine-docker/k8s)

+### Switch pipeline from Circle CI to Github Action

+On 14th Oct 2024, automation pipeline has been switched from Circle CI to Github Action

-## Additional notes about multi-arch images
+### Additional notes about multi-arch images

 This feature was added on 23th May 2021.